harsh-px/dlog-go/README.md

 }
 ```

-To make things simple, packages for glog, logrus, log15, protolog, and lion are given with the ability to easily register
+To make things simple, packages for glog, logrus, log15, and lion are given with the ability to easily register
 their implementations as the default logger:

 ```go